US soldier WikiLeaks breach helped al Qaeda recruiting -witness

 His court-martial has moved into a sentencing phase, with prosecutors trying to persuade Judge Colonel Denise Lind to impose a lengthy sentence.
 He could face up to 90 years in prison on the counts Lind found him guilty of.

-Manning's defence attorneys will also have an opportunity to call their own witnesses in coming days.
+Manning's defense attorneys will also have an opportunity to call their own witnesses in coming days.

 Testifying for the prosecution, Aboul-Enein said al Qaeda used a video Manning had provided to WikiLeaks of a U.S. helicopter gunship in 2007 firing at suspected insurgents in Baghdad.
 A dozen people were killed, including two Reuters news staff.